lrspeiser/DensityDependentMetricModel/README.md

 A density‑dependent metric modification successfully reproduces the Milky Way rotation curve using only visible matter, based on an unprecedented sample of ≈100,000 *Gaia* DR3 stars with full-sky coverage.
 The modification strengthens gravity by a factor 1.69 at the Solar radius, rising to ~5 in the outer Galaxy, while preserving Solar System dynamics where ξ ≈ 1.
 The multi-component baryonic model, constrained by enhanced quality cuts and physical plausibility checks, yields a total stellar mass of 1.1 × 10¹¹ M\_\odot consistent with independent estimates.

+Comprehensive validation against observational constraints demonstrates that DDMM:
+- Naturally screens in high-density environments, passing all Solar System tests with machine precision
+- Successfully fits external galaxies from the SPARC database with universal parameters
+- Preserves cosmological scales in the early universe
+- Requires relativistic extension to address CMB and supernova constraints

 By anchoring the gravitational transition to local density rather than acceleration, this framework naturally connects to cosmic evolution and may represent an effective description of emergent quantum gravity effects.
 The extensive test program outlined above will determine whether density-dependent gravity can universally replace dark matter or reveals new physics at the interface of gravity and quantum mechanics.

 ---